felixhahnweilheim/humhub-flex-theme/docs/README.md

 ### Colors (under development)

 **Define your custom colors!**
-Currently the 7 main colors are configurable.
-But I am planning to make nearly all color variables configurable.
+Currently the 7 main colors and the text colors are configurable.
+Background colors will be added soon.

 [Details for Developpers](https://github.com/felixhahnweilheim/humhub-flex-theme/blob/main/themes/FlexTheme/less/README.md)